sergey-sobolev/stompest/README.txt

 This module is thoroughly unit tested and (in version 1.x) production hardened for the functionality used by `Mozes <http://www.mozes.com/>`_ --- persistent queueing on `ActiveMQ <http://activemq.apache.org/>`_.
 The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular heartbeating and STOMP 1.2) may still require minor changes of the API.

-The module is tested with Python 2.6 and 2.7, Twisted 12.0 (it should work with Twisted 10.1 and higher), and ActiveMQ 5.5.1, 5.6, and 5.7.
-The integration tests also pass against `RabbitMQ <http://www.rabbitmq.com/>`_ 2.8.7.
-It is planned to include also `Apollo <http://activemq.apache.org/apollo/>`_ into the group of tested brokers.
+The module is tested with Python 2.6 and 2.7, Twisted 11.0 and 12.0 (it should work with Twisted 10.1 and higher), and ActiveMQ 5.5.1, 5.6, and 5.7.
+The integration tests also pass against `RabbitMQ <http://www.rabbitmq.com/>`_ 2.8.7 and `Apollo <http://activemq.apache.org/apollo/>`_ 1.5.
+All of these brokers were tested with STOMP protocols 1.0 and 1.1.
 Minor enhancements may be required to use this STOMP adapter with other brokers.

 Acknowledgements
 ================